-After years spent in the fast-paced, high-pressure profession, a peaceful life in the classroom might be sounding pretty great.
-Whether you’re starting to feel the effects of nursing burnout or you’re just ready for something new, becoming a nurse educator has a lot to offer.
+But after years spent in the fast-paced, high-pressure profession, a peaceful life in the classroom might be sounding pretty great.
+Whether you’re starting to feel the effects of nursing burnout or you’re just ready to take on a new challenge, becoming a nurse educator has a lot to offer.

 8 Things future nurse educators need to know